 - Fights free radicals, preventing tumors and warts;

-- Helps regulate pressure and fight hypertension;
+- Helps regulate blood pressure and combat hypertension;

 - Prevents stroke;

-- Helps with bowel problems and colic;
+- Helps with intestinal problems and colic;

 - Helps fight depression;